The Centre of Excellence in Law, Identity and the European Narratives (www.eurostorie.org)

 The Faculty of Arts invites applications for the position of

-for a fixed term period from 1 January 2022 onwards (or as agreed) to contribute to the subproject Migration and the Narratives of Europe as an "Area of Freedom, Security and Justice" of the Centre of Excellence (CoE) in Law, Identity and the European Narratives (EuroStorie, www.eurostorie.org).
-The doctoral student will be employed for a defined term of two to four years, depending on the phase of the appointee’s thesis.
-Successful candidates are expected to work full time and to complete their doctorates in four years.
+for a four-year fixed term period from 1 January 2022 onwards (or as agreed) to contribute to the subproject Migration and the Narratives of Europe as an "Area of Freedom, Security and Justice" of the Centre of Excellence (CoE) in Law, Identity and the European Narratives (EuroStorie, www.eurostorie.org).

 The CoE is a part of the interdisciplinary Centre of European Studies.
 The purpose of the CoE is to launch a new, third generation inquiry that critically explores the emergence of narratives of Europe as responses to the crises of the twentieth century and how these narratives have shaped the ideas of justice and community in Europe.
 It studies the foundational stories that underlie the contested idea of a shared European heritage in law and culture, such as the ideas of rule of law, equality, tolerance, pluralism and the rejection of totalitarianism, and their relevance for current debates on identity and history.
 The CoE is divided into three subprojects.
 For descriptions of the subprojects and their aims, please see https://www.helsinki.fi/en/researchgroups/law-identity-and-the-european-....